Internet Access Services

 For information about free wireless access at our libraries, please see our Wireless Computing page.

-The Internet is a worldwide computer network which provides access to a massive body of information.
 Not all Internet sources provide accurate, complete or current information, and some may contain material of a controversial or mature nature.
 The San Diego Public Library has installed filters on all its public computers to filter child pornography, adult/sexually-oriented materials and obscenity.
 The library cannot protect users from information they may find offensive.
 Library patrons access the Internet at their own discretion and they are responsible for any access points they reach.
-Parents and guardians of minor children, not the Library or staff, are responsible for their children’s use of the Internet through the Library’s connection.
+Parents and guardians of minor children, not the Library or staff, are responsible for their children's use of the Internet through the Library's connection.

 On all public terminals, a commercially produced filter is installed to block access to adult/sexually oriented material available through the Internet that might be deemed objectionable.
 Each library facility shall have a sign informing the public that terminals are filtered (appendix A).
 In addition, an Internet Disclaimer may be placed on terminals displaying the following: